HMRC furlough fraud investigations: What your business should do immediately

 - Have started widespread ‘after the event’ checking;

-- Already have 4500 active cases (presumably many
+- Already have thousands of active cases (presumably many

 - Have a starting belief that there is a 10% probability any claim is incorrect, and 40% likelihood that it’s fraudulent for a small business

 - Errors or technical misunderstandings, such as volunteering, training, admin duties, connected businesses, directors’ duties, calculation or clerical errors